khofstadter/navigatingthedigitalworld.com/index.md

 # Navigating the Digital World

-From Basics to Mastery

-This platform is designed to assist those eager to thrive in our increasingly interconnected digital landscape.
+This website is designed to assist those eager to thrive in our increasingly interconnected digital landscape.
 Whether you're a dedicated university student or simply curious about the complexities of our digital world, this site is here to guide you.

 ![Three people pointing at a laptop screen.](assets/img/john-schnobrich-2FPjlAyMQTA-unsplash.jpg)